 Itemize maintenance and support renewals.

-If you’ve co-terminated multiple software maintenance and support renewals, then look to negotiate at the line-item level.
+If you’ve co-terminated multiple software maintenance renewals and support contracts, then look to negotiate at the line-item level.
 Older, more stable software titles should require less of an inflationary uplift than newer, less stable software titles.
 The net overall effect should be to lessen the inflationary increases by selectively applying higher and lower uplifts.

 -